How to Control Rosacea

 - Common rosacea triggers are cosmetic products with fragrance, alcohols, abrasives or other irritating ingredients.
 Choose only gentle products.

 - Food and Drinks that affect rosacea include in: hot drinks such as soup and hot chocolate caffeinated beverages, such as tea or coffee, spicy seasonings such as pepper, paprika, red pepper and cayenne, alcohol, and especially red wine.

 - Look into treatments.
-Consult an expert that has undergone skin care professional training for professional advice.
+Consult a medical spa like this medspa in Huntington Beach, CA or an expert like Evolution Precision Medicine and Aesthetics in Overland Park, KS that has undergone skin care professional training for professional advice.
 You can also attend a dermatology conference for additional guidance.

 - Intense exercise by overheating the body can trigger flushing, divide vigorous exercises into shorter sessions.
 Stay cool while working out.

 - Certain medications that cause flushing can cause flare-ups.
 Drugs such as ACE-inhibitors and some cholesterol-lowering drugs (i.e. niacin) may play a role.
 Extended use of prescription-strength cortisone creams on the face can worsen rosacea symptoms.

 - Stress, or emotional upset, is one of the most common triggers associated with rosacea flare-ups.
 Manage stress by getting enough sleep, exercising regularly, deep breathing and stretching, and eating a healthy diet.

 - Extremely hot or cold weather exposure to wind, hot baths, showers and saunas, UV exposure wear sun protection (SPF 30 or higher) daily.
 Sunblock may be better for people with sensitive skin.
 Avoid the sun between 11 a.m. and 4 p.m.